quentinsladky/olist-ecommerce-first-sql-analysis/README.md

 ## Business Questions
 1. Top 10 catégories ranked by global income
-2. Top 10 most perfoming sellers
+2. Top 10 most performing sellers
 3. Average cart per seller
 4. Which states have customers who spend the most ?
-4a.
-SP order more in quantity or price ?
+   - 4a.
+Does SP order more in quantity or price ?
-4b.
+   - 4b.
 What are the top categories at SP ?
 5. Which are the top category among the sellers ?

 ## Key Findings